End-to-end Neural Network Based Quadcopter control: Results Discussion

 \subsubsection{Robustness experiment}

 In order to compare robustness, we apply an external moment to the drone by adding a bumper with a weight on the left side of the Bebop (Fig. \ref{fig:Bebop+weight}).
 With this alteration, we perform the same flight tests as before.
-In figure \ref{fig:BenchmarkPTweight} we again show the energy/time plot for all of the performed flights.
-It can be seen that the time scales for the successful flight experiments using the DFBC method were limited up to $\alpha=1.0$.
+In Figure\ref{fig:BenchmarkPTweight} we again show the energy/time plot for all of the performed flights.
+It can be seen that the DFBC controller fails a lot earlier at $\alpha=1.05$.
 In terms of time, the adaptive G\&CNet demonstrated superior performance, with the quadcopter flying faster than all of the DFBC flights.
-The trajectories of the G\&CNet and the fastest DFBC flight can be seen in figure \ref{fig:TimeBenchmarkWeight}.
+The trajectories of the G\&CNet and the fastest DFBC flight can be seen in Figure\ref{fig:TimeBenchmarkWeight}.
 Another interesting observation is that the G\&CNet flies slower with this added weight than it did in the previous flight.
 Here our method exhibits a clear advantage over DFBC, as it doesn't require a reference trajectory, and can dynamically adjust its course in real time.
-Furthermore, if we compare the rpm commands of both methods (Fig. \ref{fig:RPMcomparison}) it can be seen that the G\&CNet can handle sustained rpm saturations, while the DFBC method at $\alpha=1.05$ crashes due to saturations at the same propeller.
+Furthermore, if we compare the rpm commands of both methods (Fig. \ref{fig:RPMcomparison}) it can be seen that the G\&CNet can handle sustained rpm saturations, while the DFBC method at $\alpha=1.05$ experiences similar saturations (at the same propeller) and crashes.